fipl-hse/2020-2-level-ctlr/docs/pipeline.md

       Desired output:
       [config/test_files/reference_test.txt](../config/test_files/reference_test.txt).
     1. pipeline uses pymystem3 library to perform lemmatization and tagging (more details in the description below)
-    1. pymystem3 tags are represented in angle brackets (within this tutorial we refer to it as a **pymystem-format**)
+    1. pymystem3 tags are represented in angle brackets
 1. Desired mark: **8**:
    1. pylint level: `10/10`
    1. all requirements for the mark **6**